wainetam/artsy-node/README.md

   ```
   var artsyClient = require('./artsy-node');
   ```

   Login to www.artsyapi.com with your Artsy.net credentials.
-Check your browser headers and find the string associated with '_gravity_session'.
+Check your browser headers, and look in cookies to find the string associated with '_gravity_session'.
 Basically, take everything after '_gravity_session=' and config your client.
+Note that the _gravity_session_string_ needs to be from the cookie associated with logging into www.artsyapi.com, not artsy.net.
   ```
   artsyClient.configure(_gravity_session_string_);
   ```